-- 72 Caution.
-Canadian charts and information promulgated in Notices to Mariners do not differentiate between power and other types of cables.
-All overhead and submarine cables must be treated with caution. - Submarine cables and pipelines are found throughout British Columbia waters.
+72 Caution. - Canadian charts and information promulgated in Notices to Mariners do not differentiate between power and other types of cables.
+All overhead and submarine cables must be treated with caution.

+73 Submarine cables and pipelines are found throughout British Columbia waters.
 Many were installed before accurate electronic position-fixing systems were available so charted positions may not be accurate.
-A generous allowance should be made when selecting an anchorage in the vicinity of a cable. - Mariners should avoid anchoring or trawling in cable areas.
+A generous allowance should be made when selecting an anchorage in the vicinity of a cable.

+- Mariners should avoid anchoring or trawling in cable areas.
 Serious interference with telecommunications or power supplies will result from damage to cables. - If an anchor or fishing gear foul a cable and bring it to the surface a capsize situation may develop due to the extra load.
 In this situation every effort should be made to clear the anchor/fishing gear by normal methods.
 Should these efforts fail the anchor/gear must be slipped and abandoned. - Do not attempt to cut a submarine cable.
 High voltages are fed into cables and risk of death or severe burns due to electrocution exist if any attempt to cut a cable is made.
 A cut cable may also result in loss of services such as the ability to make emergency telephone calls.
 This may have serious and in some cases fatal consequences. - 77 Submarine pipelines are generally found near harbours or across rivers and channels and are charted where information is available.
 They are installed on the seabed and where conditions permit may be buried.
 Every care should be taken to avoid anchoring or trawling near pipelines. - Any vessel fouling a pipeline should slip or abandon the anchor or gear without attempting to clear it.
 Any excessive force applied to a pipeline could result in a rupture.
 In the case of a gas pipeline the resultant release of gas at high pressure would be followed by an immediate fire hazard or explosion. - Overhead cables cross many major channels, harbours, inlets and rivers.
 Most cables are charted but existing ones are frequently modified or removed.
 These changes, together with new cable installations, are promulgated in Notices to Mariners when information is available. - An overhead cable may conduct high voltages and contact with, or close proximity to, such cables poses extreme danger.
 If the clearance cannot be obtained from local authorities, then allow 5 m less than the vertical clearance.
-Actual clearance will differ from charted clearance due to changes in atmospheric and water level conditions. - 81 Elevation (clearance) of overhead cables is given above Higher High Water, Large Tide (HHWLT) in tidal waters.
-In non-tidal waters elevation is given above Chart between installation of submarine cables, pipelines, overhead cables and their subsequent publication in Notices to Mariners.
-Pay attention to submarine cable or pipeline signs onshore and look for overhead cables across any waterway.
-Installation may occur without proper notification in which case it is possible that Notices to Mariners are not issued and dangers are not charted.
+Actual clearance will differ from charted clearance due to changes in atmospheric and water level conditions. - Elevation (clearance) of overhead cables is given above Higher High Water, Large Tide (HHWLT) in tidal waters.
+In non-tidal waters elevation is given above Chart Datum.
+In non-tidal waters the height of water level above Chart Datum must be subtracted from the charted elevation to give actual elevation at a particular time. - 82 Caution.
+There can be a time delay between installation of submarine cables, pipelines, overhead cables and their subsequent publication in Notices to Mariners.
+Pay attention to